shabbyrobe/amiss/doc/mapper/custom.rst

     Return an instance of ``Amiss\Type\Handler`` for the passed type.
 Can return ``null``.

-    This is only really used by the ``Amiss\TableBuilder`` class when you roll your own mapper unless you make use of it yourself.
+    This is only really used by the ``Amiss\TableBuilder`` class when you roll your own mapper unless you make use of it yourself in ``exportRow`` and ``createObject``.
 If you don't intend to use the table builer and don't intend to use this facility to map types yourself, just leave the method body empty.

     :param type:  The ID of the type to return a handler for.